 Foundations of Modern Slavery

-The book is designed not only for students and academia in labor economics, labor history, and global socio-economic and political transformations, but also for the intelligent and inquiring general readers, policy makers, and reformers across the disciplinary pursuits of Economics, Political Science, History, Sociology, Anthropology, and Law.
+The book is designed not only for students and academia in labor economics, labor history, and global socio-economic and political transformations, but also for the intelligent and inquiring policy makers, reformers and general readers across the disciplinary pursuits of Economics, Political Science, History, Sociology, Anthropology, and Law.

 Table of Contents

-Caf Dowlah, a former professor of economics with the State University of New York and the City University of New York for three decades, has most recently been a Consultant with the Modern Slavery Project of the United Nations, New York.
-He has also taught at the University of Southern California, the California State University-Fullerton, the Otaru University of Commerce (Japan), and the University of Dhaka (Bangladesh).
+Caf Dowlah, a former professor of economics with the State University of New York and the City University of New York for three decades, has most recently been an International Consultant for the Modern Slavery Project of the United Nations.
+He has also taught at the University of Southern California (his alma mater), the California State University-Fullerton, and the Otaru University of Commerce (Japan).
 Dr. Dowlah has also worked for the World Bank, the UNDP, the UN-WFP, and the USAID in policy advisory capacities.
 He has authored over a dozen books and over three dozen papers in refereed journals on international trade, global finance and investment, global value chains, and international labor migration.
-His latest book—Cross-border Labor Mobility: Historical and Contemporary perspectives—was published by Macmillan in 2020.
-He is also contributory author of Developing Freedom: The Sustainable Development Case for Ending Modern Slavery, being published by the United Nations.
+His latest book—Cross-Border Labor Mobility: Historical and Contemporary Perspectives—was published by Macmillan in 2020.
+He is also a contributory author to Developing Freedom: The Sustainable Development Case for Ending Modern Slavery, being published by the United Nations.